MozillaFoundation/2017-global-sprint-planning/projects/project-selection.md

 ### Workflow for Project Registration
 1. Project Lead (PL) fills out the project submission form.
 Form includes box to check for Hub association/connection.
 2. PL receives email with link to issue template & checklist.
-Designated Hub Contact (HC) is automatically cc'ed on this email
+Designated Hub Contact (HC) is automatically cc'ed.
-3. PL makes issue; HC is tagged automatically to be notified that this step is completed
+3. PL makes issue; HC is tagged automatically to be notified of the new issue.
-4. HC reviews issue, and add labels for tracks, comments on issue as needed to answer questions.
+4. HC reviews issue, and add labels for tracks, comments and answers questions as needed.
 5. If/when PL completes checklist to be featured project, HC adds project to Network Pulse with Global Sprint tags.

 ### About Project Leads